sammler/prototype-long-running-tasks/docs/purpose.md

-The purpose of this project is to validate the entire flow of sammler with a very minimalistic setup.
+The purpose of this project is to validate the entire flow of _sammler_ with a very minimalistic setup.
+At the same time this setup should be representative to what will happen with multiple _sammler_ strategies.

 ### Basic services:

+- scheduler
+- db
+- rabbitmq
+- strategy-x
+- jobs-service
+- log-service

 ### Basic flow

+- _scheduler_
+  - creates a new unique message (every minute / 10x a minute),
-- s5r-scheduler posts a new message (`strategy-x` to RabbitMQ every minute
+  - posts the new message (`strategy-x`) to RabbitMQ
-- s5r-strategy-x listens to RabbitMQ and
+- _strategy-x_ listens to RabbitMQ

+---
+Tasks:
-  - adds the job to s5r-job-service
+- add the job to jobs-service
-  - runs the job (takes 2 mins)
+- run the job (takes 2 mins)
-  - marks the job as completed in the s5r-job-service
+- mark the job as completed in the jobs-service
-  - acknowledges the job on RabbitMQ
+- acknowledge the job on RabbitMQ